 Providing digital resources is an efficient way to proactively provide customers with the solutions they need.
 At the same time, by allowing customers to self-serve, service agents are freed up to answer more pressing concerns that need human contact.

 That doesn’t mean customer service is relegated just to FAQ web pages (that — be honest — no unhappy customer searching for an answer wants to sift through).
-A dynamic video can provide a personalized answer and even be proactive, answering questions that commonly arise before your customer encounters them.
+A dynamic video can provide a personalised answer and even be proactive, answering questions that commonly arise before your customer encounters them.

 Making a claim is one common example of a complex process that video can simplify.
-Insurance companies can use video to outline exactly what the customer needs to do and personalize it to include the details of that customer’s particular coverage plan.
+Insurance companies can use video to outline exactly what the customer needs to do and personalise it to include the details of that customer’s particular coverage plan.

-Personalized Video can also be used to address consumer concerns.
+Personalised Video can also be used to address consumer concerns.
 See how Bupa used it above to reassure customers who may have been worried about how the COVID-19 crisis would affect their health insurance coverage.